FrancescaSrc/deep_reinforcement_learning_projects/report.md

 ### Hyperparameters tuning

-Agent parameters:
+Agent hyperparameters:
-BUFFER_SIZE = int(1e5)  # replay buffer size
+- BUFFER_SIZE = int(1e5)  # replay buffer size
-BATCH_SIZE = 64         # minibatch size
+- BATCH_SIZE = 64         # minibatch size
-GAMMA = 0.99            # discount factor
+- GAMMA = 0.99            # discount factor
-TAU = 1e-3              # for soft update of target parameters LR = 5e-4               # learning rate
+- TAU = 1e-3              # for soft update of target parameters
+- LR = 5e-4               # learning rate
-UPDATE_EVERY = 4        # how often to update the network
+- UPDATE_EVERY = 4        # how often to update the network

-I have tested different parameter but there were no improvements.
-The basic code provided in a previous lesson gave the best results.
-I did experiments using different values the eps_decay, eps_end during training and decreasing the eps_decay during training gave good results.
+I have tested different hyperparameters combinations but this one gave the best results, it is the basic combination provided in a previous lesson.
+I did many experiments changing values the eps_decay, eps_end during training and decreasing the eps_decay during training gave good results.
 The decreasing epsilon value was clearly giving the agent a way to learn more.

 ### The experiments and hyperparameters